 Inevitably, when I visit colleges and sit through their information sessions, a question comes from a concerned parent in the audience asking about the school’s acceptance rate (the number admitted divided by the number who applied) for Early Decision versus Regular Decision.

-Well, it depends upon your interpretation of what “easier” means, and of course, every school has a slightly different way of explaining it.
+Well, it depends upon your interpretation of what “easier” means.
+And of course, every school has a slightly different way of explaining it.
 The explanation I’ve heard most frequently is that schools do not lower their admissions standards for Early Decision candidates.
 So, if you wouldn’t be “qualified” for admission as part of the Regular Decision pool, then applying early won’t give you a leg up on getting admitting.
-To put it bluntly, an unqualified Early Decision candidate is the same as an unqualified Regular Decision candidate — neither will gain admission.
-(Schools also insist the Early Decision acceptance rate is somewhat inflated due to the fact that recruited athletes tend to appear in the Early Decision applicant pool.)
+To put it bluntly, an unqualified Early Decision candidate is the same as an unqualified Regular Decision candidate.
+Neither will gain admission.
+(Schools also insist the Early Decision acceptance rate is somewhat inflated.
+This is due to the fact that recruited athletes tend to appear in the Early Decision applicant pool.)

 The bottom line is that you should not apply Early Decision to a school simply because you believe it will improve your chances of acceptance.
 Go early only if the school is by far your top choice.
 Ask yourself, “if I got in everywhere else that’s on my list, would I still choose to go to this school?”
 If you can answer “yes” to this, then Early Decision is for you.